vijaydaultani/blog/_posts/2021-10-10-demystifying-transformer.md

 ## Brief model description

 A lot is happening in the Transformers architecture in Fig.2.
 Let's briefly introduce one concept at a time.
 The architecture is split into two stacks, i.e., the encoder stack on the left and the decoder on the right.
 Further, each stack is organized into what is known as layers (also called blocks).
 Though it is not apparent directly from Fig.2, encoder and decoder stacks consist of **N** (6 in paper) layers stacked on top of each other.
 These multiple layers are not visible in the diagram for brevity.

-Next, each encoder and decoder layer is composed of sublayers.
-The encoder layer comprises two sublayers (**Multi-Head Attention** and **Feed Forward** network).
-The decoder layer consists of one additional sub-layer, i.e., Masked Multi-Head Attention; therefore, a total of three sublayers (**Masked Multi-Head Attention**, **Multi-Head Attention**, and **Feed Forward** network).
-You should notice the residual connections around each of the sublayers in the encoder and decoder.
+Each layer in an encoder consists of two sublayers.
+The first sublayer is **Multi-Head Attention**, and the second is a simple position-wise **Feed Forward Neural Network**.
+Each of the two sublayers has residual connections, followed by layer normalization.

+Decoder, similar to the encoder side, is composed of 6 identical layers stacked on top of each other.
+Different from its encoder counterpart, each layer in the decoder consists of three sublayers **Masked Multi-Head Attention**, **Multi-Head Attention**, and position-wise **Feed Forward Neural Network** network.
+Like its encoder counterpart, each sublayer has a residual connection followed by layer normalization.
+Finally, towards the end of the decoder, we linearly transform the decoder output, which is then passed through a softmax to generate the probabilities on the set of output symbols.

 ![transfomer-model-architecture]({{ '/assets/images/demystifying_transformer/transformer_model_architecutre.jpg' | relative_url }}){: width="400" }
 {: style="text-align: center"}